 - Limited blocksize vs. unlimited blocksize

-- Lot of energy required vs. no extra energy required
+- A lot of energy is required vs. no extra energy required

-- Reward is given to miner vs. reward shared between the STaTiC ( service providers )
+- The block reward is given to the miner vs. the reward is shared between the STATiC ( service providers )

 - Unnecessary work ( mathematical calculation ) vs. required security checks

 - All blocks stored to all miners vs. cloud type shared storage

 - Fixed transaction cost vs. service-based cost ( cheap or zero transaction cost )